-A student is not allowed to count toward his/her major or minor any course in which a grade lower than a "C" was received.
+If a student receives a grade lower that a "C," that grade is not allowed to count toward the major or minor.
 A student earning less than a grade of "C" in a total of 9 hours of required major courses or less than a grade of "C" in 15 hours of all major courses (required and elective) may be denied further enrollment as a major in the department.
-A student who fails a course more than once is credited with failure only for the number of hours that the course carried.
-However, if a student fails a required major course three times, he/she may be denied further enrollment in that course.
+A student who fails a course more than once is credited with failure only for the number of hours that the course carries.
+However, if a student fails a required major course three times, the student may be denied further enrollment in that course.